 Anchoring 101: How To Shape Perception In A Negotiation

-It’s anniversary night and you’re trying to decide on the perfect place to eat.
-Since it’s a special occasion you’re willing to pay a bit extra, but you also don’t want to spend money just for the sake of it.
+It’s anniversary night, and you’re trying to decide on the perfect place to eat.
+Since it’s a special occasion, you’re willing to pay a bit extra, but you also don’t want to spend money just for the sake of it.
 You’ve narrowed it down to two contenders, and head to their respective websites to see what they’re all about.
-While site A ticks all the boxes and has a cheaper menu, site B features a small write up about their head chef and how he was personally scouted and mentored by Gordon Ramsay.
+While site A ticks all the boxes and offers a cheaper menu, site B features a short write-up about its head chef, who was personally scouted and mentored by Gordon Ramsay.

 What is anchoring?

-Anchoring changes how the customer perceives your proposal by putting favorable comparative data on the table early on in the negotiation.
-This information forms a reference point – an “anchor” – around which the rest of the discussion can take place.
+Anchoring changes how the customer perceives your proposal by presenting favorable comparative data early in the negotiation.
+This information serves as a reference point, an “anchor” around which the rest of the discussion can take place.

 This technique works in a similar way to an actual anchor.
 A boat will naturally move to and fro from where the anchor was dropped, but it will stay within a given range and always have the anchored location as its core reference point.
 So if you take charge early in the negotiation and make that core reference point one that plays to your advantage, you’ll be in a far stronger position to secure a favorable outcome.